526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 ### Description

-Description to display on homepage below the title and avatar.
+Description to display on the home page, below the title and avatar.

 ```toml
 [params]